Film Spoilers and

 Looking at the Moon Together

 Digital Pictures Revealed Happenings During the Night of a Bachelor Party in Las Vegas

-The highest-grossing (domestic) R-rated film of all time, this vulgar, obscenity-filled quasi-comedy/bromance caper, told the outlandish story of four guys in Las Vegas for a bachelor party for soon-to-be married Doug (Justin Bartha) to Tracy (Sasha Barrese).
+The highest-grossing (domestic) R-rated film of all time, this vulgar, obscenity-filled quasi-comedy/bromance caper, told the outlandish story of four guys in Las Vegas for a bachelor party, known as the Wolfpack:

-After occupying a spacious villa at Caesar's Palace for the night, they awoke the following morning with no memory of the night before, because the bride's perverted and bearded brother Alan (Zach Galifianakis) had offered them, during a toast on the roof of Caesar's Palace at the beginning of the evening, what he thought was ecstasy, but in fact was Rohypnol (the date-rape drug) causing total memory loss.
+After occupying a spacious villa at Caesar's Palace for the night, they awoke the following morning with no memory of the night before, because Alan had offered them, during a toast on the roof of Caesar's Palace at the beginning of the evening, what he thought was ecstasy, but in fact was Rohypnol (the date-rape drug) causing total memory loss.

 Hannah and Her Sisters (1986)

 Infertile Husband Mickey Had Somehow Impregnated New Wife Holly